nekooooooooo/salty-dream-bot/README.md

 This was mostly made for my friend's private server.
 I won't be maintaining this repo that much (like most of my repos) but I'll try my best to finish everything on the [to do](#to-do) list

+I recommend using [Kilvoctu's Aiya Bot](https://github.com/Kilvoctu/aiyabot) instead.
+It has better implementation of Automatic1111's WebUI API and more features that I have yet to add on mine

 ## Setup

 - Set up [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)